 There are several remedies for breach of contract, such as award of damages, specific performance, rescission, andrestitution.
 In courts of limited jurisdiction, the main remedy is an award of damages.

 Treitel defines an offer as “an expression of willingness to contract on certain terms, made with the intention that it shall become binding as soon as it is accepted by the person to whom it is addressed”, the “offeree”.
 An offer is a statement of the terms on which the offeror is willing to be bound.

 In general, a good contract is understandable and unambiguous. … A contract which goes to detail with the terms agreed to and the scope of services offered will fare better if there is ever a disagreement, for obvious reasons, there are clear terms and conditions which have been laid out and agreed to by both parties.

 What voids a contract?

-Is a handwritten contract legal?
+How do you make a contract legal?

 Who is not eligible for a contract?